BitcoinDesign/Guide/guide/onboarding/funding-a-wallet.md

 </div>

-### Manually opening a channel
+## Manually opening a channel

-If your wallet does not automatically open a channel or the user wants to open their own channel for more control of their wallet then they will need to manually open a channel.
+If your wallet does not automatically open a channel, or the user wants to open their own channel for more control of their wallet, then they will need to manually open a channel.

 Manually opening a channel involves finding a suitable peer to open a channel with.
 Many directories such as [1ml](https://1ml.com/) and [Amboss](https://amboss.space/) exist to assist users find peers to open a channel with.
 It's a good idea to guide users in your wallet towards these services to prevent them opening low quality channels with unreliable peers.

 <div class="image-slide-gallery">

 {% include picture.html
-   image = "/assets/images/guide/onboarding/funding-a-wallet/auto-setting.png"
-   retina = "/assets/images/guide/onboarding/funding-a-wallet/auto-setting@2x.png"
-   layout = "shadow"
-   caption = "The user has disabled automatic channel opens or your wallet does not offer automatic channel opens." alt-text = "Screen showing disabled automatic channel opens toggle." width = 250 height = 541
-%}

-{% include picture.html
    image = "/assets/images/guide/onboarding/funding-a-wallet/manual-channel.png"
    retina = "/assets/images/guide/onboarding/funding-a-wallet/manual-channel@2x.png"
    layout = "shadow"
-   caption = "With on-chain funds present, the user can manually open a channel." alt-text = "Screen showing option to manually open a channel." width = 250 height = 541
+   caption = "A wallet with on-chain funds." alt-text = "Screen showing a funded wallet." width = 250 height = 541
 %}